 Although we have been given the lease at a peppercorn rent we have to raise every penny to build this centre ourselves – so are grateful for every penny you can spare!
 When it is built it will be not only marvellous provision for us and our children – but a magnificent legacy for their children and children’s children.

 You can donate via Paypal (our email: firstname.lastname@example.org) or via cheque, payable to Jetty Lane CiC and sent to 31 Hillyfields, Woodbridge IP12 4DX

 Full information can be found on the website www.jettylane.com.
 And please visit our Facebook page Jetty Lane Woodbridge for all the up-to-date news and information on this wonderful legacy project for Woodbridge!

 Jetty Lane Our story started when Woodbridge’s Youth Centre was condemned – and many youth, arts and other community groups lost their home in the town, because there were no other facilities that were affordable and appropriate.

-Youth group Just 42 are operating out of 2 shipping containers on the site and all the others: Kok Sul Wan martial arts, the Gateway club for learning disabled adults, the COmpany of 4 rehearsals, and many many more are scattered around the edge of Woodbridge.
+Youth group Just 42 are operating out of 2 shipping containers on the site and all the others: Kook Sul Wan martial arts, the Gateway club for learning disabled adults, the Company of 4 rehearsals, and many many more are scattered around the edge of Woodbridge.